Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: Summary and Conclusion

 \section{Summary and Conclusion}

-The SGWB that exists in the entire space-time leaves an intrinsic imprint on the PTRs of pulsar timing arrays.
-This fingerprint is quantified with a distinctive spatial correlation pattern known as Hellings \& Downs, and it follows a quasi-quadrupolar behavior with respect to the angular separation between the pulsars.
-The most sensitive pulsars, MSPs, can achieve high timing precision capable of detecting the faint signal of SGWB among the noise components sourced by systematic errors and various astrophysical phenomena.

 In this work, we developed and tested a novel pipeline for SGWB detection and characterization using graph-based summary statistics derived from PTA data (Figure~\ref{fig:fig_Work_Flow}).
-A goal of this approach is to convert the PTA data into complex networks and extract the structural behavior of the connections by means of graph-based summary statistics to discriminate between various correlation models, specifically monopole, dipole, CURN, and HD spatial correlation patterns.
+A goal of this approach is to convert the PTA data into complex networks and extract its structural characteristics by means of graph-based summary statistics to discriminate between various spatial correlation patterns, specifically monopole and HD.

-Our analysis begins with the generation of synthetic PTA data to examine the proposed data-analysis technique on a controlled dataset.
-The PTRs (Eqs.~(\ref{eq:PTRs}) and (\ref{eq:ptrcomponents})) contain white noise sourced by the systematic errors of the telescope, red noise which is caused by the pulsars' phase jitters, and various interstellar medium effects which generate per-pulsar frequency-dependent noise components, and finally the HD correlated SGWB signal.
-However, other correlation patterns like monopole, caused by the systematic clock errors, dipole sourced by solar system ephemeris uncertainties, and CURN, which introduces an uncorrelated common signal between the pulsars, are injected for comparison purposes (Figure~\ref{fig:correlation_models}).
+Our analysis begins with the generation of synthetic PTA data to examine the proposed technique on a controlled dataset.
+The PTRs (Eqs.~(\ref{eq:PTRs}) and (\ref{eq:ptrcomponents})) contain white noise sourced by the systematic errors of the telescope, red noise which is caused by the pulsars' phase jitters, and various interstellar medium effects which generate per-pulsar frequency-dependent noise components, and finally the HD correlated SGWB signal (Figure \ref{fig:sample_residuals}).
+To account for pulsar spin down, we projected the pre-fit residuals using the $R$-matrix formalism (Eq. (\ref{eq:r-matrix})) to construct the post-fit residuals.
+Other correlation patterns like monopole, caused by the systematic clock errors, dipole sourced by solar system ephemeris uncertainties, and CURN, which introduces an uncorrelated common signal between the pulsars, are injected for comparison purposes (Figure~\ref{fig:correlation_models}).
 In addition to mock data, we have used the NANOGrav 15-year dataset (Table \ref{tab:simulation_parameters}).

 To establish the graph-based detection pipeline, we converted the PTA data into graphs by treating the pulsars as the nodes of the graphs and inter-pulsar cross-correlations as the weights of the edges (Figure~\ref{fig:network_construction}).
-For each graph (Figures \ref{fig:sample_pta_graphs} and \ref{fig:sample_adjacency2}), we computed five graph-based measures that quantify the topological and geometrical properties of the graph, represented as graph-based summary statistics: $\mathbfcal{G} = \{C_\omega, s_\omega, r_\omega, \mu_\omega, \sigma_\omega\}$.
+For each graph (Figures \ref{fig:sample_pta_graphs}), we computed four graph-based measures that quantify the structural characteristics of the graph, represented as: $\mathbfcal{G} = \{C_\omega, s_\omega, \mu_\omega, \sigma_\omega\}$.